learnk8s/learnk8s.io/src/graceful-shutdown/content.md

 The `preStop` hook is one of the [Pod LifeCycle hooks](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/).

-_Is 15 seconds the right delay to use?_
+_Is a 15 seconds delay the recommended amount?_

-There's at least a noticeable downside on having a long delay before shutting down the Pod.
+It depends, but it could be a sensible way to start testing.

 Here's a recap of what options you have: